nolauren/workshops/nyu2020-image-analysis/README.md

 [Lauren Tilton](https://laurentilton.com), Assistant Professor of Digital Humanities, [@nolauren](https://twitter.com/nolauren)

 This repository contains notes, code, and data for the NYU Abu Dhabi 2020 workshop, which runs from 19-22 January on the campus of New York University in Abu Dhabi.
-Feel free to use/share/adopt these notes for other courses.
+The notes are made in collaboration with Taylor Arnold (github.com/statsmaths and @statsmaths), co-director of the Distant Viewing Lab.
+Feel free to use/share/adopt these notes for other courses with proper citation.
 For more information on the Winter Instutue, visit https://wp.nyu.edu/widh/.

+Citation: Taylor Arnold and Lauren Tilton.
+"Image Analysis."
+NYU Abu Dhabi Digitial Humanities Winter Institute.
+January 2020.

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a> This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.